 A Bad Case of Stripes

 A Bad Case of Stripes by David Shannon is a book about a girl named Camilla who worries a lot about what people think of her.
 This is why she won’t eat her favorite food, lima beans.
-Camilla is horrified when she is picking out her first day of school outfit, and develops stripes all over her body.
+Camilla is horrified when, while picking out her first day of school outfit, she develops stripes all over her body.
 Many different doctors and specialists come to Camilla’s house to try to cure her.
 Her stripes get worse and worse with every remedy they try.
 One day, an old woman comes to Camilla’s house and offers her some lima beans as a cure.
 Camilla won’t admit that she likes them, until the woman goes to leave.
 Camilla stops her and eats the beans, and her stripes go away!
 Students will love this story about the importance of staying true to yourself.

 Ada Twist Scientist

 Ada Twist Scientist by Andrea Beaty is a book about a little girl who is very curious.
 She wonders about the world around her and tries to find answers to her questions, specifically, what the cause of a bad smell might be.
 As she conducts experiments to answer her questions, her parents get very frustrated with her.
 Eventually the whole family gets involved with Ada’s curiosity and they work together to find answers to Ada’s questions.
 This story is sure to inspire young readers to ask questions about the world around them and find answers to their own questions.
 Students will enjoy the fun illustrations, rhyme and humor throughout this book.

 After the Fall